PeterNdiforchu/implementing-data-warehouse-on-redshift/README.md

 Fig.2: Sample songplay(fact table) on redshift
 ![songplay tabe s redshift](https://user-images.githubusercontent.com/76578061/128617679-e096f353-c14c-46cd-b0bf-3f1da2cf798d.png)

 ## Technologies and Libraries
 * jupyterlap - version 1.0.9
 * psycopg2

 ## Project Setup
-In this section we'll discuss the different project steps which include: **Create Table Schema and **Build ETL Pipeline
+In this section we'll discuss the different project steps which include: **Create Table Schema** and **Build ETL Pipeline**

+### Create Table Schema
+This step involves designing the schema for the fact and dimension tables for the data model.
+There are 3 main python scripts in this step that are worth exploring in detail: `create_table.py`, `sql_queries.py` and `dwh.cfg`.

+1. `create_table.py` is a python script that creates the fact and dimensional tables for the star schema in redshift.
+2. `sql_queries.py` contains the SQL statements that are to imported into both the `create_table.py` and `sql_queries.py`.
+3. `dwh.cfg` contains the configuration for the redshift data warehouse with IAM credentials and connection details.

+### Build ETL Pipeline
+This step involves implements the the python script in the previous step inorder to extract the data from S3 and ingest into a staging table in the redshift data warehouse where they are later loaded into fact and dimensional tables for analysis.
+The python script that is responsible for this process is `etl.py`.

+## Contact
+Created by @peterndiforchu - feel free to contact me!